 Two years ago (since July, 2018 to be exact) with the release of Chrome 68, Non-HTTPS sites are now labeled as “Not Secure”.
 Technically, this doesn’t mean there is anything wrong with your site, but visitors may be confused by the label.
 Furthermore, this has the potential to directly affect the credibility of your website.
 Google wants a more secure web and is staging a multi-phase roll out of changes to its Chrome browser to encourage website owners to switch to HTTPS, also known as SSL.

 Data from Google Chrome usage shows that more than 70% of Chrome users are visiting HTTPS-enabled websites, which indicates that browsing via HTTPS is becoming the norm.
 Armed with that data, Google is taking steps to “encourage” the global adoption of SSL/HTTPS.

 At Local Digital Works, we promote security and safety when navigating online.
-If your website is not secure, now is the time to get an SSL Certificate, have it done through us for just $77/yr. + $20 for setup & installation.
+If your website is not secure, now is the time to get an SSL Certificate, have it done through us for just $77/yr. + a $20 installation fee.
 Email us or call us at 703-408-1411 to have your website secure within 24-48 hours.

 Get a New Website or Redesign it for 2021

 A website will effectively promote your products and/or services so you can sell to more clients.
 Yet, having just a website is not enough.
 It needs to look professional, and easy to navigate to make a great first impression.